leducp/KickCAT/README.md

  - set a real time scheduler for the program (i.e. with chrt)
  - disable NIC IRQ coalescing (with ethtool)
  - disable RT throttling
+ - isolate ethercat task and network IRQ on a dedicated core
+ - change network IRQ priority

 ## EtherCAT doc